Trompe L'Oeil (Westworld): Plot summary

 Theresa meets with Charlotte where it is revealed Theresa was colluding with the Delos board to sneak Dr. Ford and Arnold's host research and code out of the park to force Dr. Ford into retirement without losing the code.
 Having failed with the use of a rogue host, they decide to humiliate Dr. Ford instead.

 Meanwhile, Maeve sees if she can make Clementine self-aware when park staff come to take her away.
 Maeve purposely kills herself so that she can follow.
 In Operations, Maeve sneaks into a nearby lab to watch as Theresa modifies the programming of Clementine to make her appear violent towards humans by staging her killing a host designed to represent a human.
 Theresa states this was a result of the Reveries update, and Bernard, as head of the Behaviors department, takes the blame and is fired.
-Maeve, having sneeked into a nearby lab, witnesses all this as well as Clementine being taken to storage as a retired host.
+Maeve, having sneaked into a nearby lab, witnesses all this as well as Clementine being taken to storage as a retired host.
 Maeve tells Felix and Sylvester she needs their help to escape the park, threatening to kill them if they don't help.

 William, Dolores, and Lawrence continue on the train through Ghost Nation territory.
 William and Dolores become attracted to each other and have sex, and William comes to the realization that Westworld can reveal a person's true character.
 The train is suddenly stopped by Confederados who want revenge on Lawrence.
 The three use one of the nitroglycerine-soaked corpses to distract their escape on horseback.
 The Ghost Nation arrives to chase off the Confederados.
 When Dolores spots a canyon that she had seen in her dreams, she and William part ways with Lawrence to follow it.

 Bernard later approaches Theresa and says he is aware of her collusion with the board and knows the demonstration with Clementine was rigged, but he wants her help in investigating Dr. Ford.
 He takes her to the cottage in Sector 17, but find the host family absent.
 Theresa finds a hidden door that leads to a secret lab under it, which includes an undocumented host-making machine and several host designs including for Dolores and for Bernard.
 Dr. Ford arrives, revealing to Theresa that Bernard is a host, and that she was not the first to try to oust him from the park.
 Dr. Ford then orders Bernard to kill Theresa, by smashing her head emotionlessly against the wall.